(904) 278-5383 info@dynamiccorp.com

 Initial Assessment and Consultation:

-Before making the termination decision, HR should be consulted for a preliminary assessment of the situation and analysis of all documentation collected up to that point.
-They can guide managers on the appropriate steps to take and ensure compliance with company policies and labor laws.
+Before making the final termination decision, HR should be consulted for a preliminary assessment of the previous actions and steps taken, and careful analysis of all documentation collected up to that point.
+They can guide managers on the appropriate steps to take moving forward to ensure compliance with company policies and labor laws.

 Legal Compliance: